Various practical aspects of musical sounds, their usage in different kinds of music and musical textures in different musical styles of the world.

 Purely melodic music and used sounds

 Purely melodic music is different from rhythmic music in that it may or may not have rhythm, and its compositions don't feature rhythmic structures and patterns as much as sounds.
 It must be performed by instruments that can make smooth, slurred sounds which may or may not indicate rhythmic patterns even when there is rhythm, even though the sounds would then move with a rhythm, and the instruments must actually be played to produce such sounds.
 There may be a few percussive, sharp sounds but they must be limited so that smooth sounds are heard and rhythm may or may not be actually heard by just listening to the sounds (not just by perceiving indirectly).
 Purely melodic instruments can make non - percussive, smooth sounds while changing sounds and also have the ability to slide between pitches (glissandos) and bend pitches.
-Since playing purely melodic music features sound and thus pitch relations and smooth movements between them, they have to be tuned and not variably pitched.
-Hence, the mediums or instruments that can be used to perform purely melodic music are (as said before all are tuned instruments):
+Since playing purely melodic music features sound and thus pitch relations and smooth movements between them, they have to be sharply pitched and not broadly pitched.
+Hence, the mediums or instruments that can be used to perform purely melodic music are (as said before all are sharply pitched instruments):

 struck zithers/hammered dulcimers,